 For all stock options granted, the Company calculated the expected term using the simplified method for "plain vanilla" stock option awards.
 The risk-free interest rate is based on the yield available on U.S. Treasury issues similar in duration to the expected term of the stock-based award.
-As there was no public market for the Company's common stock prior to the IPO, the Company estimates its expected share price volatility based on the historical volatility of publicly traded peer companies and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded share price.
+As there was no public market for the Company's common stock prior to the initial public offering ("IPO"), the Company estimates its expected share price volatility based on the historical volatility of publicly traded peer companies and/or its own volatility and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded share price.
 The Company utilized a dividend yield of zero, as it had no history or plan of declaring dividends on its common stock.

-(t) Net Loss Per Share Attributable to Common Stockholders
+(s) Net Loss Per Share Attributable to Common Stockholders